 6. Feed Your Dog Using A Food Toy

-If your dog has to work to get her food, the effort will tire her out while slowing her down at the same time.
+If your dog has to work to get her food, the effort will tire her out and keep her from gobbling down her meal at the same time.

-We’ve been feeding Honey out of food toys since she was an 8-week old puppy.
+We fed Honey out of food toys from the time she was 8-weeks old.
 Her first was a plastic bottle balanced on its opening.
 We’d put her kibble inside, balance the bottle on its neck, and encourage her to knock it over with her nose.
 While she was eating what fell out, we’d set the bottle up again.

-From there she graduated to more advanced toys, including the Kong Wobbler which requires her to work the toy all over the room to get her full meal.
+From there she graduated to more advanced toys, including the Kong Wobbler which required her to work the toy all over the room to get her full meal.

-The result of feeding Honey from food toys all these years?
-She takes a deep nap immediately after eating.
+The result of feeding Honey from food toys?
+She took a deep nap immediately after eating.

-If you’re concerned about the noise your dog might make playing with the KONG Wobbler, try a snuffle mat.
+If you’re concerned about the noise your dog might make while playing with the KONG Wobbler, try a snuffle mat instead.

-Or, if your dog is particularly clever, a food puzzle that makes them solve problems to release their food.
+And, if your dog is particularly clever, get a food puzzle that makes them solve problems to release their food.

-The mental energy required by food toys paired with the arousing scent of food stimulating the brain will tire your dog out faster than a long run through a field.
+The mental energy required by food toys paired with the arousing scent of food stimulating the brain will tire your dog out faster than a long romp at the dog park!

 7. Play Fetch

-Yep, fetch is a great game inside.
-If you don’t live in a museum, that is.
+Some dogs love to fetch.
+But it’s not always convenient to take them outside.
+Don’t worry, fetch is also a great game inside!
+If you don’t live in a home with museum-quality knick-knacks, that is.

-We’ve played fetch on the stairs, using toys that make weird bounces like a Kong Wubba.
-Using the stairs for a game of fetch keeps the game contained while forcing your dog to run up and down.
+We’ve played fetch on the stairs, using toys that take weird bounces, like a Kong Wubba.
+Using the stairs for a game of fetch keeps the game contained while forcing your dog to run up and down — using more energy.

+Honey loved playing tug, and the Kong Wubba works great for this, too!
 If your dog gets overexcited with this kind of game, you might want to avoid it.
-But for some dogs, rolling around on the floor with their favorite person is loads of fun.
+But for some dogs, a good game of tug with their favorite person is loads of fun.

 9. Trick Training

-The best part is, you’ll never run out of tricks to teach your dog!
+The best part of trick training is, you’ll never run out of things to teach your dog!

-You have to train your dog to understand what you want them to do when you give them the command, “Find it.”
-But it’s worth the effort because nose work is a fun way to tire out your dog no matter where you are.
+You’ll have to train your dog to understand what you want her to do when you give the “Find It” command.
+But it’s worth the effort, because nose work is a fun way to tire out your dog no matter where you are.

 11. Give Your Dog A Stimulating Chew Toy